 Lagar’s work was often inspired by the circus and the itinerant lifestyle that came with it.
 “Distant from the confidence of Matisse, the elegance of Bonnard, yet also far removed from the yokelish charm of primitive or naïve painters.”

 During the war Lagar and his wife, the sculptress Hortense Bégué lived a difficult life between Paris, Rouen and later the Midi.
 Hortense sadly died in 1951 and this led to a dramatic decline in his health.
-In 1956 he was confined in the mental home of St Anne, Paris where he died ten years later.
+In 1956 he was confined in the mental home of St Anne, Paris but following a retrospective exhibition at the Crane Kalman Gallery in 1959, he eventually returned to Spain where he lived out his latter years.